Principle 2 – Information is managed digitally

 31 December 2020

 - Agencies' business interactions, decisions and authorisations are recorded digitally.
+Exemptions are based on legislative or agency specific requirements and are endorsed by the agency Information Governance Committee.

 - Information in analogue formats is migrated to digital format, where there is value for business.